Swords and Amulets

 regulates the seasons and the calendar.

 the Big Dipper is seen as a series of seven dots (stars)

 connected by a zigzag line.

-The symbol of the Big Dipper can be seen above the round hole on the eight o'clock position and the last star
+The symbol of the Big Dipper can be seen above the round hole

+left is at about the eight o'clock position and the last star

 on the right is between the two o'clock and three o'clock